pagraf/Swin-BathyUNet/README.md

 To achieve the results presented in the paper, use the parameters and the specific train-evaluation splits provided in the dataset.
 Parameters can be found [here](https://drive.google.com/file/d/1gkIG99WFI6LNP7gsRvae9FZWU3blDPgv/view?usp=sharing) while train-evaluation splits are included in the dataset.

 ## Example testing results
-Example patch of the Agia Napa area (left), pixel classification results obtained by U-Net (middle) and predicted bathymetry obtained by MagicBathy-U-Net (right).
+Example patch of the Agia Napa area (left), refraction corrected SfM-MVS priors used for training, and predicted bathymetry obtained by the Dual Attention Network (right).
 For more information on the results and accuracy achieved read our [paper](https://www.magicbathy.eu/).

 ![img_410](https://github.com/user-attachments/assets/85e891e3-70d0-46f1-bdbc-23df9fc6128c)
 ![sfm_410](https://github.com/user-attachments/assets/3f35fa83-4ec4-4eea-b714-3d49f62de928)